jsimplicio/jsimplicio.github.io/_posts/2019-4-1-analyzing-open-ended-questions.md

 * Researchers can quickly create meaningful value out of answers to open-ended questions.

 ## The features
-The following images belong to a research project that examined the experience of customers that were provided a trial of the [Birchbox](https://www.birchbox.com/) service, a pepersonalized box delivered to your home with a mix of makeup, hair, and skincare products.
+The following images belong to a research project that examined the experience of customers that were provided a trial of the [Birchbox](https://www.birchbox.com/) service, a personalized box delivery subscription.

-For the example of this feature, I posted screenshots of the analysis one of the open-ended questions in the Birchbox project: "Is there anything that's surprising or unexpected, in terms of contents of your box or the overall experience?"
+The following are screenshots on the analysis of one of the open-ended questions in the Birchbox project: "Is there anything that's surprising or unexpected, in terms of contents of your box or the overall experience?"

-The following are some tools for word analysis:
+The following are the filter tools provided for word analysis:

 * Question picker
 * Filter top words (10, 25, or 50)